ericbannon/kubeturbo-openshift/README.md

-# Guide to Install & Configure Turbonomic (with Kubeturbo) on Openshift
+# Quickstart Install Guide: Turbonomic with Kubeturbo on Openshift

 ## Turbonomic